 13:05 Welcome speech – Mr Bill Hardy, Chair of AIPH Green City Committee

-13:15 Transforming the urban landscape of central Melbourne – from grey to green. – Prof Rob Adams, City Design, City of Melbourne, shares his insights about the transformation of central Melbourne since the 1980s, and how this influences how cities evolve to recover from shocks and seize opportunities.
+13:15 Grids and Greenery 1984 – 2021 – Prof Rob Adams, City Design, City of Melbourne, shares his insights about the transformation of central Melbourne since the 1980s, and how this influences how cities evolve to recover from shocks and seize opportunities.

 13:55 Launch of the AIPH World Green City Awards

-14:40 Presentation by Mr Peter Massini, Director of Future Nature Consulting Ltd.
+14:40 Greening Cities – a Climate of Change by Mr Peter Massini, Director of Future Nature Consulting Ltd.

-15:30 Presentation from Professor Tim Beatley, founder of Biophilic Cities.
+15:30 Biophilic Cities: Growing a Culture of Biophilia by Professor Tim Beatley, founder of Biophilic Cities.

 16:45 Case Study: Barcelona – presented by Ms Anne Jaluzot